-As you may realize, any security breach on the website is bad for the business.
-Mostly because cyber-attacks can be held just to get the personal information of the visitors.
-And since the user data is sensitive information, unethical access to it can put you in a questionable position.
-In fact, you may need to compensate for the privacy infringement as well.
+As you may realize, any security breach on the website is terrible for the business.
+Mostly because cyber-attacks can be held just to get the personal information of the visitors, and since the user data is sensitive information, unethical access to it can put you in a questionable position.
+You may need to compensate for privacy infringement as well.

 Spreading viruses and malware to the users’ computers and devices is another reason why the attackers target small websites.
 Since the small sites have fewer layers of security, it gives the hackers an easy target to install website malware that infects the devices of the users who visit the website.

-It will take the significant amount of time to improve the SEO ranking after such an attack.
-In fact, your website may get enlisted under several other blacklists as well.
-But the devastating outcome is going to be losing the credibility among the visitors.
+It will take a significant amount of time to improve the SEO ranking after such an attack.
+Your website may get enlisted under several other blacklists, as well.
+But the devastating outcome is going to be losing credibility among the visitors.

 Stealing the Private Information of the Business

-The attack of ransomware on the WordPress websites is nothing new.
+The attack of ransomware on WordPress websites is nothing new.
 Last year, WannaCry ransomware made several headlines in the newspaper.
-Even though the frequency of such attacks has reduced in the recent times, experts believe that such attacks may increase in the near future.
+Even though the frequency of such attacks has reduced recently, experts believe that such attacks may increase in the near future.
 It is wiser for the small businesses not to sync all the crucial data on their corresponding websites.

 Use the Website’s Web Server to Host Phishing Pages